liefery-it-legacy/blog/_posts/2018-07-12-to-optimize-your-workflow-make-it-disappear.md

 you've acquired a large bag of tools to help you with your tasks.
 But while your tasks are intertwined, your tools are not.

-For one specific task, you should only ever need to use the one exact tool, you defined to be the best for its purpose.
-To then transform your big bag of tools and services into an enjoyable and efficient workflow, you have to make each tool feel like a continuation of the tool used for the previous task.
-Then seamlessly hand over to the tool used for the next task.

-It's all about providing the required context to work on a task with a tool in such a way that one does not need to switch to a different tool in between.
+It is the responsibility of the workflow to provide the required context to work on a task with one tool so that you do not need to switch to a different tool in between.
 I mean, you defined this tool to work best for the task at hand, why leave it?
 :smile:.
 Forcing people into switching services just to work on one specific task is neither efficient nor enjoyable.